 In this pilot, partners assessed health facilities and worked with local engineers to implement critical retrofits to harden the clinic, as well as engaged the community to incorporate sexual and reproductive health into disaster preparedness.

 The clinic in the Dominican Republic serves as the first full model of the project.
 This model included building hardening, the installation of renewable energy, inclusion of a flexible community space that will serve as a staging area for disaster response, and the introduction of disability access to the main clinic.

 CLF and partners have prepared a package of information in multiple languages about the approach to the CRI project in the Dominican Republic with the intention that other organizations, clinics and hospitals can use these tools to support and inform similar projects.
 The purpose of the Public Package is to articulate and share lessons learned from the project as well as disseminate new tools that support organizations in the Mitigation, Preparedness, and Response phases of Emergency Management.

-CLF recognizes the critical role communication mechanisms play after a disaster from ensuring help reaches the most high need areas to the dissemination of accurate updates to help control misinformation.
+CLF recognizes the critical role that communication mechanisms play after a disaster from ensuring help reaches the most high need areas to the dissemination of reliable updates to help control misinformation.

 Project Example: Internews Information Saves Lives Communications Assessments

 The goal of the Information Saves Lives initiative is to support the production of locally relevant content on emergency preparedness and response to climatic and health disasters in marginalized communities in Barbados and Dominica.
 The project is also aimed at understanding the information gaps and needs in disaster response and preparedness as well as informing on resilience building in the Caribbean region.

 Analysis of physical and institutional ICT infrastructure to determine its robustness and reliability during emergency situations;